i8sumPi/diagrams/README.md

 ```

 # Drawing Things:
+A canvas is automatically created for you.
+If you want to add your own canvas stuff, you can using ctx.
+If you want to
 ## Vertecies:
 Make a vertex in the point (-1,2), with color red (by default it is black):<br>
 ```javascript